 The Disney Fantasy September 2, 2017 – October 28, 2017

-Keep the Cost in Check: Best Time to Book
+Money saving Tip: Best Time to Book

 Depending on cruise’s sailing location, prices can be very reasonable (for Disney) during the Halloween on High Seas celebration.
 Just coming off the summer rush, this time of year tends to be a bit slower and weather can be a bit less predictable.
 For instance, we sailed during Hurricane Matthew, but Disney Cruise Line handled it amazing and we weren’t affected at all!
 Actually we had amazing weather.